gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 tags: Android Fingerprint
 Published: true
 ---
-Following the last two articles, this article will have a discussion on the remain part of the fingerprint framework on android.
+Following the last two articles, this article will discuss the remaining part of the fingerprint framework on android.
 This article will end this topic.

-In last article,<br>
+In the last article,<br>
 [Android Fingerprint Framework (2)]({{site.baseurl}}/android/fingerprint/2019/12/07/Fingerprint-frmk2.html)<br>
-We have had a overview on the android fingerprint work flow as below.
+We have had an overview of the android fingerprint workflow as below.
-1. `Init.rc`, starts `Fingerprintd` and register the remote service `FingerprintDaemon` with `ServiceManager`.
+1. `Init.rc`, starts `Fingerprintd` and registers the remote service `FingerprintDaemon` with `ServiceManager`.
 2. The system loads `SystemServer` and starts `fingerservice`.
 3. `FingerService` gets the object of the remote service `FingerprintDaemon`, and calls the methods to access the HAL.
 `FingerprintDaemoProxy::openHal()` will open the native library `xx.So` to access hardware.

 ### About HAL
-The hardware abstract layer (HAL) of Android system runs in user space.
-It shields the implementation details of hardware driver module downward and provides hardware access service (JNI or binder) upward.
-Through the hardware abstraction layer, Android system is divided into two layers to support hardware devices, one layer is implemented in user space, the other is implemented in kernel space.
-In traditional Linux system, the support for hardware is completely implemented in kernel space, that is, the support for hardware is completely implemented in hardware driver module.
+The hardware abstract layer (HAL) of the Android system runs in userspace.
+It shields the implementation details of the hardware driver module downward and provides hardware access service (JNI or binder) upward.
+Through the hardware abstraction layer, the Android system is divided into two layers to support hardware devices, one layer is implemented in user space, the other is implemented in kernel space.
+In a traditional Linux system, the hardware support is completely implemented in kernel space, that is, the hardware support is completely implemented in the hardware driver module.

-The hardware abstraction layer of Android system manages various hardware access interfaces in the form of modules.
+The hardware abstraction layer of the Android system manages various hardware access interfaces in the form of modules.
 Each hardware module has a dynamic link library `xx.So` file.
 The compilation of these dynamic link libraries needs to conform to certain specifications.
-In Android system, each hardware abstraction layer module is described by `hw_module_t`, and the hardware device is described by `hw_device_t`.
+In the Android system, each hardware abstraction layer module is described by `hw_module_t`, and the hardware device is described by `hw_device_t`.

 These definition of these two struct is defined at <br>
 [hardware.h](https://www.androidos.net.cn/android/7.0.0_r31/xref/hardware/libhardware/include/hardware/hardware.h)<br>